 Accidents happen.
 Most of us go through life feeling like we’re invincible, but it only takes being in the wrong place at the wrong time to shatter this illusion.
-If you’ve been involved in an accident and sustained an injury, you know how it can turn your life upside down.
+After all, none of us ever expect to need a Walmart injury lawyer because of a slippery floor in the toilet paper aisle.
+If you’ve ever been in an accident like this and sustained an injury, you know how it can turn your life upside down.

 Recovering can take weeks, months, and even years to get back what you lost.
 Additionally, a serious injury hurts more than your physical body, it also affects your emotional state.
 Therefore, it’s necessary to work on your whole being in order to recover fully.
 Here are a few strategies to recover faster from an injury.